Klaus Richter: Research career

 Richter studied wood science at the University of Hamburg, earning his university diploma (Dipl.) in 1983.
 He completed a doctoral project funded by the German Research Foundation (DFG) on dendrochronology in the Iberian Peninsula, graduating in 1988.
-He spent one year for his post-doc research at the Forest Products Laboratory in Madison, Wisconsin, USA.
+He spent one year for his post-doctoral research at the Forest Products Laboratory in Madison, Wisconsin, USA.

-From 1987 to 2002, he served as a research associate at EMPA, the Swiss Federal Laboratories for Materials Science and Technology.
+From 1987 to 2002, he was a research associate at EMPA, the Swiss Federal Laboratories for Materials Science and Technology.
 Between 2003 and 2011, he headed EMPA's Wood Department and also lectured at the ETH Zurich.

-In April 2011, Richter was appointed full professor of wood science at Technical University of Munich (TUM) and became, in 2012, head of the university's, "Wood Research Laboratory", coordinating since then several PhD works in the area of wood sciences.
-He eventually retired from this position in October 2023.
+In April 2011, Richter was appointed full professor of wood science at Technical University of Munich (TUM) and became, in 2012, head of the university's, Wood Research Laboratory, coordinating since then several PhD works in the area of wood sciences.
+He retired from this position in October 2023.

 Recognition

 The research work of Richter and his coworkers, has received international recognition in the area of wood science and technology.
-At Scopus, his published work -until May 2025- has received over 5,000 citations.
+At Scopus, his published work has received over 5,000 citations.

-Richter also has served as editor-in-chief of the journals Wood Science and Technology and European Journal of Wood and Wood Products, both published by Springer Nature.
+Richter has been editor-in-chief of the journals Wood Science and Technology and European Journal of Wood and Wood Products, both published by Springer Nature.

-His yearlong research encompasses the elucidation of structure-property relationships in wood to enhance adhesion, coating, and modification technologies, also focusing on the sustainability of wood and building industry processes, climate efficiency through modeling and transforming cascading and end-of-life processes.
+His research encompasses the elucidation of structure-property relationships in wood to enhance adhesion, coating, and modification technologies, also focusing on the sustainability of wood and building industry processes, climate efficiency through modeling and transforming cascading and end-of-life processes.